fable-compiler/fable-templates/simple/Content/README.md

 - **paket.lock**: automatically generated, but should be committed to source control, [see why](https://fsprojects.github.io/Paket/faq.html#Why-should-I-commit-the-lock-file).
 - **Nuget.Config**: prevents conflicts with Paket in machines with some Nuget configuration.

-> Paket dependencies will be installed in the `packages` directory.
+> Paket dependencies will be installed in a cache.
 See [Paket website](https://fsprojects.github.io/Paket/) for more info.

-### yarn/npm
+### yarn

 - **package.json**: contains the JS dependencies together with other info, like development scripts.
 - **yarn.lock**: is the lock file created by yarn.
-- **package-lock.json**: is the lock file understood by npm 5, if you use it instead of yarn.

 > JS dependencies will be installed in `node_modules`.
-See [yarn](https://yarnpkg.com) and/or [npm](http://npmjs.com/) websites for more info.
+See [yarn](https://yarnpkg.com) website for more info.

 ### Webpack

 [Webpack](https://webpack.js.org) is a bundler, which links different JS sources into a single file making deployment much easier.
 It also offers other features, like a static dev server that can automatically refresh the browser upon changes in your code or a minifier for production release.
 Fable interacts with Webpack through the `fable-loader`.

-- **webpack.config.js**: is the configuration file for Webpack.
-It allows you to set many things: like the path of the bundle, the port for the development server or [Babel](https://babeljs.io/) options.
-See [Webpack website](https://webpack.js.org) for more info.

-> Make sure to resolve all the paths [as well as Babel options](https://github.com/fable-compiler/fable-templates/blob/7b9352cdaeb77ecd600b45ed4eab2f41c73b85e4/simple/Content/webpack.config.js#L9) to make sure all the files referenced by Fable will be found by Babel/Webpack.
+Webpack configuration files are in the `tools` directory.
+If you need to edit them, check [Webpack](https://webpack.js.org) website for more information.

 ### F# source files